 Once you have your layout file, border, and title block configured, be sure to Save your work.
 You are now ready to send views from your plan over to the layout.

 To send views to the layout

-Add any text, CAD or imported images that this particular page requires.
+- Add any text, CAD or imported images that you desire.